 - Keep your hips low to avoid turning the exercise into an inverted row.

-However, while you can’t do pull ups with dumbbells, you can use dumbbells to target the same muscles as the pull up.
+While you can’t do traditional pull ups with barbells and dumbbells, you can use dumbbells to target the same muscle groups as the pull up.

 What exactly do I mean by that?